scottpetrovic/krita-org-hugo/content/en/posts/2014/interview-with-sylvia-ritter.md

 ### If you had to pick one favourite of all your work done in Krita so far, what would it be?

 Not an easy task.
 I’m the worst critic.
-One of my favorites is “Keeper of Secrets”.
+One of my favorites is "Keeper of Secrets".

 ### What is it that you like about it?
 What brushes did you use in it?